 - 1 1/2 pounds Pizza Crust dough, (store bought or homemade)

 - 1/2 cup diced onion

 - 1 cup prepared pizza sauce

-Preheat oven to 450 degrees F. Coat a 16" x 12" rimmed baking sheet with non-stick cooking spray.
+- Preheat oven to 450 degrees F. Coat a 16- x 12-inch rimmed baking sheet with non-stick cooking spray.
 Roll out the pizza crust dough and pat it down, shaping it so that it fits right up to the edges of the pan.
 Place the pan in the preheated oven and bake for 5 minutes.
-Remove from oven and reduce oven temperature to 400 degrees.
+Remove from the oven.

-- Bake in a 400 degree oven for about 15 minutes or till cheeses are melted and bubbly.
+- Bake for an additional 15 minutes or until the cheeses are melted and edges of the crust are lightly browned.
 Remove from oven and allow to sit for 5 minutes before slicing and serving.